iobroker-community-adapters/ioBroker.enigma2/README.md

 ### Message
  - Message.Text           = Text of Message (Enter -> Send)
  - Message.Type           = Number from 0 to 3 (0= Yes/No ; 1= Info ; 2=Message ; 3=Attention)
- - Message.Timeout        = Can be empty or the Number of seconds the Message should disappear after.
+ - Message.Timeout        = timeout of Message in sec.
+Can be empty or the Number of seconds the Message should disappear after.